codacy/codacy-rubocop/src/main/resources/docs/description/Style_MethodDefParentheses.md

-This cops checks for parentheses around the arguments in method definitions.
+This cop checks for parentheses around the arguments in method definitions.
 Both instance and class/singleton methods are checked.

 # Examples